kanonir25/ACOS/README.md

 # ACOS
-Architecture of computer and operation systems
+Architecture of computer and operation systems.

 Fourth term MIPT